 - 5.3.10 Open space and well-designed areas of public realm are key contributors to the character of any area, and this applies particularly to large built-up areas such as Reading.
 Such areas provide opportunities for informal sports and recreation, community focal points and meeting places and space for events to take place. - 5.3.11 Reading benefits from some substantial areas of open space close to the town centre along the Thames, and some high-quality but smaller areas such as Forbury Gardens.
 Increasingly, the town centre is seeing new and improved town squares and similar spaces, with the provision of squares at the north and south entrance to the new station, and recent improvements to Market Place and Town Hall Square.
 Additional open space or generous public realm such as town squares or wider streets that can have multiple functions would assist in creating a sense of place in the centre, and are encouraged.
 Indeed, these types of space are likely to present the main opportunities for additional spaces in the centre.
 These can act as locations for leisure activities and public gatherings and events.
 The provision of new public open space should be accessible and of a usable size and shape.
 It should be capable of use for a range of activities, across a range of age groups.
-Improvements to the public realm may include works such as the provision of open space, the improvement of pedestrian access to existing open space, the provision of planting, and wider streets that act as open space. - 5.3.12 Reading's waterways are also major assets which need to be built into the strategy, and their distinct characters should be respected.
+Improvements to the public realm may include works such as the provision of open space, the improvement of pedestrian access to existing open space, the provision of landscaping and green infrastructure, and wider streets that act as open space. - 5.3.12 Reading's watercourses are also major assets which need to be built into the strategy, and their distinct characters should be respected.
 The Kennet generally runs through more urban higher-density areas, whilst the Thames retains its sense of tranquillity.
 These distinct characters have informed the Local Plan.
-It is essential that public access along waterways is retained and expanded in the central area.
+It is essential that public access along watercourses is retained and expanded in the central area.
+Policy EN11 deals specifically with development close to watercourses, and applies to development across Reading, including the central area.
+Policy EN12 relates to biodiversity and the green network, with Reading's watercourses forming significant ecological assets.
+These policies highlight the importance of development enhancing the watercourses as important habitats, and this applies equally in the centre.